Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 It hosts a lot of `Checkpoints`, as well as `Embedding` and `LoRA`.
 Each model also has user comments, user ratings, and example generations.
 So, you can check the samples first before downloading the model.

-**Note:** Many models and sample images are automatically-flagged by the system and thus hidden.
+**Note:** Some models and sample images are automatically flagged by the system and thus hidden.
 So you may need to login to see more models.

 ## SD Versions
 The majority of the Checkpoint models on CivitAI were trained on `Stable Diffusion v1.5`.